If you see these 2 snakes in NC, report them - NewsBreak

 - Location (GPS coordinates preferred)

-You can also download the HerpMapper mobile app to document their observations electronically.
+You can also download the HerpMapper mobile app to document your observations electronically.

 What to do if you see a rattlesnake

-If you see a rattlesnake, send an email to rattlesnake@ncwildlife.org .
-In your email include the following:
+If you see a rattlesnake, send an email to rattlesnake@ncwildlife.org and include the following:

 - A photo